ml4ai/automates/documentation/GrFN_specification.md

-The challenge of this project is to define a map from the semantics of program (computation) specification (as asserted in source code) to the semantics of (discrete) dynamic system model.
+The challenge of this project is to define a map from the semantics of program (computation) specification (as asserted in source code) to the semantics of a (discretized) dynamic system model.
 We must take care to define (ongoing!) technical terms and highlight which concept domain (general computation versus dynamics system model) we are dealing with.

-We assume here that the source code is intended to describe the states of a dynamic system and how they evolve over time.
-The system is decomposed into a set of individual states (represented as random variables), where the values of the states at any given time are a function of the values zero or more other states at a previous time point.
-As we are considering the evolution of the system over time, in general every variable has an index.
+We assume here that the source code is intended to describe the states of a dynamical system and how they evolve over time.
+The system is decomposed into a set of individual states (represented as random variables), where the values of the states at any given time are functions of function of the values of zero or more other states at a previous time point.
+As we are considering the evolution of the system over time, in general, every variable has an index.
 The functional relationships may be instantaneous (based on the variables indexed at the same point in time) or across time (a function of states of variables at different time indices).

 Naming Conventions
 ------------------